asleepyskye/archive-hrt.cat/other/journal.md

 2. Silicone rubber stoppers are *significantly less likely* to lose integrity if dry-heat depyrogenated, due to silicone being strong af.
 3. Using pre-sterilized vials sounds ideal, but there is a major downside of piercing a vial and then putting it in storage. we're unable to find ANY information relating to doing things this way.

 This makes silicone stoppers sound like the best option.
-Because this is a less common material we feel the need to check compatability with MCT, BA, and BB.
+Because this is a less common material we feel the need to check compatibility with MCT, BA, and BB.

 !!
 UPDATE: silicone stoppers are incompatible with BA, DO NOT USE